Or, How to Love God and How not to Love God

 Opponents to Trinitarianism Dismissed as Zealots

-The theologians who developed the doctrine of the trinity reasoned it using bits of philosophy from men like Plato and Aristotle.
+The theologians who developed the doctrine of the Trinity reasoned it using bits of philosophy from men like Plato and Aristotle.
 In contrast, the apostles received what they taught by the revelation of Jesus Christ.

 But I make known to you, brothers, concerning the Good News which was preached by me, that it is not according to man.
 For neither did I receive it from man, nor was I taught it, but it came to me through revelation of Jesus Christ.